timor/mfactor/Readme.md

   - ONHOST: if set, will be compiled for host system
   - NOPRIVATE: if set, dictionary entries will be generated even for words only used internally, useful for tracing (see below)
-  - NOTAILCALL: if set, don't use tail calls at all.
-Useful for debugging, but limits operations massively since all loops are implemented recursively
 - compile time switches:
   - TRACE_LEVEL: controls execution trace information on standard output
     - 0: no trace output